-I was recently asked to produce a list of essential kit that you should pack for a day out in the mountains, (outside of winter), and I have reproduced it here, with some expanded explanations:
+I was recently asked to produce a list of essential kit for hiking in the mountains (outside of winter), and I have reproduced it here, with some expanded explanations.

 A pack of 30 – 35 litres capacity is best, and would be sufficient for carrying what you would need for the day.

 My preference is always for a liner, a waterproof bag that sits in the main compartment of your pack and helps to keep the contents dry in wet weather.
 Rucksack covers have a tendency to come off in high winds and can be awkward to manage.

 Put those items that you want to ensure stay dry into drybags for extra protection form the weather.